rijinmk/guide-to-install-any-os-terminal-rpi3/README.md

 ```bash
 diskutil list
 ```
 You can see the list of all the volumes that are connected to your computer.
-Now, by using the `diskutil` command we can *format, partition and also unmount* specific disks.
-On the list you will see something like this:
+It will look something like this:
 ```bash
 /dev/disk0 (internal, physical):
    #:                       TYPE NAME                    SIZE       IDENTIFIER